 - Glowing from giving

-- 3 Tips to bring happiness to others
+- 3 Tips to bring joy and happiness to others

 It’s because happiness is like a virus – it’s contagious.
 In a study published in the British Medical Journal, scientists have found that happiness can effectively spread through your social ties such as your friends, family, and neighbors.